achtnullzwei/Doorman/docs/en/guide/firmware/nuki-bridge-addon.md

 # Nuki Bridge Addon

-This addon adds the [Nuki Bridge](https://github.com/uriyacovy/ESPHome_nuki_lock) component via BLE.
-It's **not supported** to use Improv via Bluetooth LE at the same time, as the BLE stack is used by the Nuki Bridge component.
+This add-on integrates the [Nuki Bridge](https://github.com/uriyacovy/ESPHome_nuki_lock) component via Bluetooth LE (BLE). **Using Improv over BLE at the same time is not supported**, as the Nuki Bridge occupies the Bluetooth stack.
+It’s also not compatible with the MQTT or HomeKit integrations.

 ::: tip NOTE
 While the official Nuki app allows you to control the smart lock, it does not support the emulated Nuki Bridge provided by this add-on.
 To control your lock remotely through this bridge, you'll need to use the Home Assistant app instead.